 There are a few considerations to be made inside the home, as well.
 Pay special attention to recreational areas and the bedrooms:

-Where is her room located in relation to the master bedroom?
-Would he or she have to walk past your room to get to the front door?
+- Where is her room located in relation to the master bedroom?
+Will he or she have to walk past your room to get to the front door?

 Keep these parameters in mind as you shop, but don’t fret if you see a few security issues in your dream home.
 There are plenty of simple, low-cost modifications and habits you can make once you’ve moved in that will not only help keep your teen out of trouble, but help keep him or her safe, as well: